mostalive/masspairing/README.md

 Long Intro
 -----------
-Exercise introduction and room layout for experimentel mass pairing exercise at
+Exercise introduction and room layout for mass pairing exercise at SPA 2015
-/dev/summer conference.

-We
-find that doing small exercises is valuable for learning and that programming together is the best way to network for developers - what better way to get to know each other and fun, so let's do it again :-).
+We find that doing small exercises is valuable for learning and that programming together is the best way to network for developers - what better way to get to know each other and fun.

-We have five rooms, [choose a room](languages-rooms.md) with the language you want to.
-The mass pairing session takes place from 13:35 to 14:20.
-Find someone you have not met, or at least programmed with, before who also wants to program in the same language.
-It's probably easiest if one of you has previous experience in your language of choice, but you can be more daring if you want.
-Katas are a great way to explore new languages.

-Mark Dalgarno and Willem van den Ende will be facilitating from the hallway, and walking around the rooms making sure you have fun, and maybe learn something :).

-Around 14:05, put down your keyboards, stop, and have a look with other people in the room at one or more outcomes.
-Look not just for the solution, but the steps you took to get where you are and difficulties you encountered along the way.

 ## Gilded Rose Refactoring kata